 Cases 35-37.
-Vases of a style sometimes called 'Fikellura,' after the modern name of one of the cemeteries of Cameiros in Rhodes, at which they have principally been found.
-Some vases of this class have been found at Daphnae in Egypt, but they have shown themselves to be abundant in Samos, and it is probable that the seat of manufacture was in that island.
+Vases of a style sometimes called 'Fikellura,'

+after the modern name of one of the cemeteries of Cameiros in Rhodes, at which they have principally been found.
+Some of the class here shown were found at Daphnae in Egypt, and this has given rise to doubt whether the seat of manufacture was in Rhodes, Egypt or elsewhere.
+So far, however, it is only in Rhodes that these vases have been found in considerable numbers.
+The name 'Fikellura' indicates this fact and nothing further.